 First, keep in mind that “owner” isn’t really a job title.
 Or, at least it isn’t a title that has much meaning.
 A business owner calling herself a President, CEO, General Manager, Director of Operations, Executive Director of Operations and Business Development, or some other similarly descriptive title, is actually providing the reader of her resume with far more useful information without being dishonest.

 After all, most business owners, even on a business card don’t list their title as “owner.”
 Instead they give themselves a more descriptive and meaningful title.

 Now, just because you have titled yourself on your resume as something other than “Owner” does not mean you should completely hide the fact that you owned the company.

 In fact, the job description on your resume could say something like

 “Founded and built company from the ground up…”

 “Invested in a struggling business then led restructuring and turnaround…”

 The key is to just touch on the fact that you owned the company, not dwell on it.

 Now, when you are called in for an interview (and using this method you WILL get the interview!), you can talk honestly and openly about your entrepreneurial experience and make the persuasive case about how all this great experience will actually benefit your new employer.

 Can we help you with your resume?
-A Distinctive Career Services we have helped many formerly self-employed people and entrepreneurs to write resumes that have transitioned them back to the corporate world.
+A Distinctive Career Services we have helped many formerly self-employed people and entrepreneurs to write modern resumes that have transitioned them back to the corporate world.
 We’d love to work with you too!
 To get started, book a free informational consultation with us today.